Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

     Once firmware and BIOS are updated, the compute nodes can be turned back on.

-## Update Chassis Management Module Firmware
+## Update Chassis Management Module firmware

 Update the Chassis Management Module \(CMM\) controller \(cC\) firmware using FAS.
 This procedure uses the dry-run feature to verify that the update will be successful.